LetsScrapeData/scraper/topics/extraction.md

 ### Related data processing
+##### Data decryption
+Data extracted from some web pages is unreadable, but the content displayed on the page is readable, such as content displayed using custom TTF or SVG fonts.
+In other words, the data to be extracted is encrypted.

+Refer to [How to Decrypt Encrypted Information](/topics/decrypt) for details.

 ##### Data validation
 It is recommended to validate frequently changing websites and key data items to promptly identify exceptions and improve the template.